 Talk to a Los Angeles Child Sexual Abuse Defense Lawyer for Free

-A conviction for child sexual abuse can ruin a life.
-But a good lawyer may be able to get your case dismissed, reduced to a less serious charge, or even win it outright.
+A conviction for child sexual abuse can ruin your life, but a good lawyer may be able to get your case dismissed, reduced to a less serious charge, or even win it outright.
 The Simmrin Law Group is here to help.
-Let us give you a FREE consultation.
-Fill out the form to the right or call us at 310-997-4688 and get your free consultation today.
+Let us give you a free consultation.
+Fill out our online form today or call us to schedule an appointment.